-In the framework of the Petersberg Climate Dialogue in May 2010 in Bonn/Germany, South Africa, South Korea and Germany launched the International Partnership on Mitigation and MRV with the aim of promoting ambitious climate action through practical exchange.
+In May 2010, within the framework of the Petersberg Climate Dialogue, South Africa, South Korea and Germany launched the International Partnership on Mitigation and MRV with the aim of promoting ambitious climate action through practical exchange.

-In 2015, the Paris Agreement established transparency as the mechanism to facilitate and catalyze the implementation of the nationally determined contributions (the NDCs) in order to achieve the well below 2 ° Celsius goal, while encouraging efforts to limit the increase to 1.5 degrees, and to raise the ambition of the NDCs over time.
+In 2015, the Paris Agreement established transparency as the mechanism to facilitate and catalyse the implementation of the nationally determined contributions (the NDCs) in order to achieve the goal of holding the increase in the global average temperature to well below 2 °C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5 °C, and to raise the ambition of the NDCs over time.

 Bringing together climate experts from a variety of countries, the Partnership seeks to:

 - foster transparency, communication, networking and trust between countries,

 - provide capacity building and promote a mutual learning process within regions and among practitioners at a global scale,

 - identify and disseminate good practices examples and lessons learned.

 Partnership formats include:

 - Partnership Meetings held on the fringes of UN climate negotiations